 A characteristic feature of the Pentecostalism movement is fragmentation.
 This makes it difficult for a researcher to identify and study the dozens of Pentecostal branches and groups that currently exist globally.

 What are the teachings of Pentecostals?

 The Pentecostalism movement has also spread to India, China, and Australia.
-Gradually, it penetrated deep into Christianity, despite opposition and open condemnation in the early 20th century.
-This was the first wave of the Pentecostal movement, when believers organized themselves into churches of their own, though different from each other.
+Gradually, it penetrated Christianity despite opposition and open condemnation in the early 20th century.
+This was the first wave of the Pentecostal movement, when believers organized themselves into their churches, though different from each other.

-Among the most important teachings of the Pentecostals, besides those common to all the Neo-Protestant denominations, we can mention: that the Pentecostal translation of the Bible is the only one accepted, the Holy Spirit is the foundation of the Pentecostal conception and the Baptism with the Holy Spirit can be received by laying on of hands; when baptizing with water, they practice one immersion; they believe in the 1000-year kingdom that Christ will establish together with true believers.
+Among the essential teachings of the Pentecostals, besides those familiar to all the Neo-Protestant denominations, we can mention: that the Pentecostal translation of the Bible is the only one accepted, the Holy Spirit is the foundation of the Pentecostal conception, and the Baptism with the Holy Spirit can be received by laying on of hands; when baptizing with water, they practice one immersion; they believe in the 1000-year kingdom that Christ will establish together with true believers.